 Consideration will be given to students entering a technical program, two (2) year degree program, a four (4) year degree program or graduate level work.

-Applicant’s major does not need to be dairy or agriculture related.
-Application deadlines will be announced in early 2014.
+The applicant’s major does not need to be dairy or agriculture related.

 Please feel free to contact Cheri Chase with any questions by calling 208-332-1645 or email firstname.lastname@example.org.